Tag: Mandy Ord

 Bernard Caleo and Tolley-The False Impressionists, 1997-combined technique on paper.

-The False Impressionists by Bernard Caleo and Tolley, 1997, combined technique on paper.
+The False Impressionists by Bernard Caleo and Tolley, 1997, combined techniques on paper.

 The Killer Foetus by Ben Hutchings, 1997, combined technique on paper.